Student-Satellite-IITB/STADS/Estimation/README.md

 ### Author - Mitalee Oza, Shashank Singh

-This repository contains the code for the Star Matching - block of STADS.
+This repository contains the code for the Estimation - block of STADS.
 Currently three algorithms are used - q-Davenport, QuEST-1, QuEST-2

 ***Refer:***